danilovilhena/give-me-a-font/README.md

 </div>

 ## Overview
 Give me a font! is a Gatsby application that gives you a free font based in the choice of a font style, such as sans-serif, serif or monospace.

-It used the Google Fonts API to create a JSON for each style and then use that created file to select randomly a font for your next project.
+It used the Google Fonts API to create a JSON file for each style and then use that file to select randomly a font for your next project.